DaveRoppo/Cyber-Security/Labs/Raspberry Pi OWASP WebGoat Home Lab/README.md

 ## About

+In this project, I will set up and run OWASP's WebGoat application in a docker container on my [Raspberry Pi 4 running Kali Linux]() to practice offensive security skills.

+## What is WebGoat?

 "WebGoat is a deliberately insecure application that allows interested developers just like you to test vulnerabilities commonly found in Java-based applications that use common and popular open source components."

+## What is Docker?

 ## Installation